remult/remult/docs/tutorials/react-next/entities.md

 Here's a quick overview of the different parts of the code snippet:

 - `taskRepo` is a Remult [Repository](../../docs/ref_repository.md) object used to fetch and create Task entity objects.
-- The `fetchTasks` function uses the Remult [repository](../../docs/ref_repository.md)'s [find](../../docs/ref_repository.md#find) method to fetch tasks from the server.
 - `tasks` is a Task array React state to hold the list of tasks.
-- React's useEffect hook is used to call `fetchTasks` once when the React component is loaded.
+- React's useEffect hook is used to call the Remult [repository](../../docs/ref_repository.md)'s [find](../../docs/ref_repository.md#find) method to fetch tasks from the server, once when the React component is loaded.

 After the browser refreshes, the list of tasks appears.